SoftwareEng2-Team/run-for-your-life/LivingDocument.md

 ### External Requirements:
 It can be expected that the app will encounter location errors, to combat this we will ensure that the location during gameplay is constantly updated and will let the user know when the internet connection is lost.

-We will include a public URL on our GitHub that will allow potential users to download the app easily and will have instructions on how to start and play the game.
+We will include a public URL on our GitHub that will allow potential developers to download files for the app easily and will have instructions for users on how to start and play the game.

 Included on our GitHub we will have a clear walkthrough on the development of our game and our thought processes behind the app.